what-was/whatwas/README.md

 ## What is WhatWas?

-[WhatWas](https://whatwas.app) is note taking app that allows users to save and organize their content on every devices.
+[WhatWas](https://whatwas.app) is note taking app that allows users to save and organize their content on every device.

 ## Core Features: